Edmonton Investors Group: Cal Nichols looks for investors

 Nichols was eventually able to assemble a group of 38 local investors.
 As the deadline neared, the Edmonton Investors Group (EIG) decided to commit to the purchase by matching Alexander's deposit with a down payment of US$5 million (C$7 million).
 The remainder of the US$70 million (C$100 million) was paid to ATB 40 days later.
 On May 5, 1998, the NHL approved the sale and the EIG officially become the NHL owners.
 Although major sporting leagues generally frown upon large ownership groups controlling franchises, the NHL decided to forego putting a team in Houston and allow the Oilers' sale to EIG to proceed as they did not want to lose any more Canadian teams – this would have put their lucrative Canadian television contracts in jeopardy.

 The Edmonton Investors Group Ltd. is mainly a local ownership group, but includes a few business people from outside the city as well.
 The Oilers sale even drew interest from Calgary-born comic book creator Todd McFarlane, creator of the famous Spawn character.
 McFarlane and artist Brent Ashe later designed the Oilers’ third jersey.

-The Oilers' new owners have maintained good relations with fans.
-As a result, fans in Edmonton backed the league-imposed lockout of 2004–05, which wiped out an entire season, and came back after the lockout was settled.
 In the 2005–06 NHL season, the Oilers sold out every home game except one, where a computer glitch prevented the release of several hundred tickets.

 Following a successful 2005–06 season which saw the Oilers fall one win short of winning the Stanley Cup and a boom in the Albertan economy, fan support reached its highest levels.
 A waiting list for season ticket buyers, unheard of during the days of Pocklington's ownership, was put in place after the owners were compelled to cap the number of season tickets sold.
 The team has also announced that a lottery will be held for the right to purchase multi-game packages at Rexall Place.